 Zhenhua’s dissertation develops, demonstrates and applies a new extension to computable general equilibrium analysis with an integration of spatial econometrics to assist policy makers in assessing the impact of public infrastructure investments on economic output at different geographic scales (national, state and metropolitan) with an emphasis on the U.S. northeast megaregion.
 His dissertation receives a series of awards, including the Benjamin H. Stevens Graduate Fellowship in Regional Science awarded by North American Regional Science Council, the Vernon E. Jordan, Jr. Fellowship Award awarded by Economic Club of Washington, D.C., and the Best Dissertation Award of the Regional Science Association International.

 Zhenhua has published three books, including Chinese Railways in the Era of High Speed co-authored with Kingsley Haynes (published by Emerald, 2015), Economic Consequence Analysis of Disasters: The E-CAT Software Tool, co-authored primarily with Adam Rose, Fynn Prager, and Sam Chatterjee (published by Springer, 2017), and Big Data for Regional Science, a co-edited volume with Laurie Schintler (published by Routledge, 2017).
-His recent research has been published on a variety of peer-reviewed journals, such as Transportation Research Part A, Transport Reviews, Journal of Transport Geography, Transportation, Transport Policy, Annals of Regional Science, Papers in Regional Science, and Economic Development Quarterly.
+His fourth book High-Speed Rail and China’s New Economic Geography (Edward Elgar Publishing) is forthcoming in the summer of 2019.
+His recent research has been published on a variety of peer-reviewed journals, such as Transportation Research Part A, Transport Reviews, Journal of Transport Geography, Transportation, Transport Policy, Annals of Regional Science, Papers in Regional Science, Economic Systems Research and Economic Development Quarterly.

 Zhenhua currently teaches three graduate level courses at CRP, including Fundamental GIS, Advanced GIS, and Measuring Resilience to Disasters.